| Title: | Interface to the 'Nominatim' API |

 pl_mayor <- geo_lite_struct( street = "Plaza Mayor", country = "Spain", limit = 50, full_results = TRUE ) dplyr::glimpse(pl_mayor)pl_mayor <- geo_lite_struct( street = "Plaza Mayor", country = "Spain", limit = 50, full_results = TRUE ) dplyr::glimpse(pl_mayor)

-Geocodes addresses already split into components and returns the
+Searches for addresses already split into components and returns matching

-Corresponds to the structured query search described in the
+This function performs the structured address search described in the

 API endpoint.
 To